PepperDAO/PepperDAO/README.md

 Welcome to Pepper DAO  - A simple DAO boiler plate implementation with its native ERC20 Token, an Open Zeppelin based Governer implementation, and a community NFT

-To boostrap development, open up the root folder in VS Code, and you'll see two sub folders - chain and web.
+To boostrap development, open up the root folder in VS Code, and you'll see two sub folders - `chain` and `web`.

-**Contracts**
+*Contracts*

 Chain folder contans the Smart Contracts, mostly based on the OpenZeppelin boiler plates